chen678/minix/README.md

 This will enable "Expert" mode in NetBSD's `build.sh`.
 And it will set `MKUPDATE`, `NOCLEANDIR` to yes to avoid repeated compile.
 Also `-T` option is set to use the toolchians that are previous built.

+## Tuning
+In [x86_hdimage.sh](releasetools/x86_hdimage.sh), the variable `$JOBS` is set to `16`, indicating the maximum number of parallel task is 16.
+You can change this value to further speed-up building process.
+Normally, it shoule be the number of your logical processors.